hellekin/bookwyrm-doc/content/contributing/install-dev.md

 Once the build is complete, you can access the instance at `http://localhost:1333`

+You may notice that CSS is not applied: see next section to use `collectstatic`.

 ### Editing static files
 If you edit the CSS or JavaScript, you will need to run Django's `collectstatic` command in order for your changes to have effect.
 You can do this by running:
 ```